Detailed Guide forMarket Research Analysts and Marketing Specialists* in San Diego County

-The median wage in 2016 for Market Research Analysts and Marketing Specialists* in California is $73,446 annually, or $35.32 hourly.
-The median wage for Market Research Analysts and Marketing Specialists* in San Diego County is $66,518 annually, or $31.98 hourly.
+The median wage in 2016 for Market Research Analysts and Marketing Specialists* in California was $73,446 annually, or $35.32 hourly.
+The median wage for Market Research Analysts and Marketing Specialists* in San Diego County was $66,518 annually, or $31.98 hourly.
 The median is the point at which half of the workers earn more and half earn less.

 Benefit packages vary from company to company.
 Market Research Analysts generally receive health insurance, vacation and sick leave, and holiday pay.
 Self-employed Market Research Analysts need to purchase their own insurance.

 What is the Job Outlook?

 Employment growth is projected for Market Research Analysts.
 Job prospects will be best for those with a master's degree or higher.
 Those with a bachelor's degree and strong quantitative skills may find entry-level positions, but advancement opportunities may be limited.

 Employment for this occupation may be subject to fluctuations in the economy.
 Workers in this field may experience periods of unemployment or reduction in hours during economic downturns.

 In California, the number of Market Research Analysts and Marketing Specialists* is expected to grow much faster than average growth rate for all occupations.
 Jobs for Market Research Analysts and Marketing Specialists* are expected to increase by 32.3 percent, or 26,200 jobs between 2014 and 2024.